bcurran3/ChocolateyPackages/network-inventory-advisor/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * This program is updated semi-frequently.
 The download URL in this package will always download the latest version.
 Versions of the program released after this package will fail checksums.
 If you get an error installing this package please try --ignore-checksums and open a GitHub Issue requesting the package to be updated.
-* At some point in the future this package will be setup for creation by Auto Update (when I figure it out) which will solve the above problem.
-* This program does not support silent uninstall.
-Use the Control Panel to uninstall.
-* I personally use and endorse this program.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?